Uniqueness of the multiplicative cyclotomic trace: Background on -categories and -operads

 \section{Background on $\i$-categories and $\i$-operads}

-The basic setting for our work is the theory of $\i$-categories (and particularly stable $\i$-categories), which provide a tractable way to handle a homotopical ``category of homotopical categories'' as well as homotopically meaningful categories of homotopical functors.
+The basic setting for our work is the theory of $\i$-categories (and particularly stable $\i$-categories), which provide a tractable way to handle the abstract homotopy theory of the ``category of homotopical categories'' as well as categories of homotopical functors.
 There are now many competing models of $\i$-categories, including Rezk's Segal spaces~\cite{Rezk}, the Segal categories~\cite{HirschowitzSimpson, Tamsamani} of Simpson and Tamsamani, the ``quasicategories'' (weak Kan complexes) introduced by Boardman and Vogt and studied by Joyal and Lurie~\cite{BoardmanVogt, Joyal, HTT}, the homotopy theory of simplicial categories as studied by Dwyer-Kan and Bergner ~\cite{DwyerKan, Bergner}, and others, all of which are known to be equivalent (see \cite{BergnerCompare} for a nice discussion of the situation).
-Our results do not depend on the particular model of $\i$-categories chosen; given certain basic structural properties, one could carry out our arguments in any of them.
-For convenience, we have chosen to work in this paper with the theory of quasicategories.
-Our basic references for this material are Lurie's books \cite{HTT, HA}.
-We have chosen to review the aspects of this material that we need as we go along, with the exception of the theory of $\i$-operads.
-In this section we review the theory of $\i$-operads as we will apply it in the body of the paper, following \cite[\S 2]{HA}.
+We have chosen to work in this paper with the theories of quasicategories and spectral categories.
+Our basic references for the former material are Lurie's books \cite{HTT, HA}.
+In this section we give a brief review of certain essential foundational aspects of the theory of quasicategories and then review the theory of $\i$-operads as we will apply it in the body of the paper, following \cite[\S 2]{HA}.